Eugen Fischer: Nazi Germany

 Under the Nazi regime, Fischer developed the physiological specifications such as skull dimensions which were used to determine racial origins, and he developed the Fischer–Saller scale for hair colour.
 He and the members of his team experimented on Gypsies and African-Germans, drawing their blood and measuring their skulls.
 After directing the Kaiser Wilhelm Institute of Anthropology, Human Heredity, and Eugenics, he was succeeded by Otmar Freiherr von Verschuer, who tutored Josef Mengele when he was active at Auschwitz.

 In 1933, Fischer signed the Vow of allegiance of the Professors of the German Universities and High-Schools to Adolf Hitler and the National Socialistic State.
 In the same year, Adolf Hitler appointed him rector of the Frederick William University of Berlin, now Humboldt University.
 Fischer retired from the university in 1942.

 Otmar Freiherr von Verschuer was a student of Fischer.

 Efforts to return the Namibian skulls which were taken by Fischer were started with an investigation which was conducted by the University of Freiburg in 2011 and they were completed with the return of the skulls in March 2014.

-In 1944, Fischer intervened in an attempt to get his friend Martin Heidegger, the Nazi philosopher, released from service in the Volkssturm militia.
+In 1944, Fischer intervened in an attempt to get his friend Martin Heidegger, released from service in the Volkssturm militia.
 However, Heidegger had already been released from service when Fischer's letter arrived.